Surtrxd/python-cheatsheet/README.md

 Hello, i'm unde de wata please help me there too much of it... burburubur

 Checkout my melody
+Just one... more fight... and I'll be history

 Contents -------- **&nbsp;&nbsp;&nbsp;** **1.
 Collections:** **&nbsp;** **[`List`](#list)**__,__